Here’s an excellent question from Kasia.

 As a result, your brain doesn’t have to freak out any more and can carry on thinking about quesadillas.

-Secondly, it will turn some potential buyers away.
+It will also turn some potential buyers away.

 Wait!
 That’s a good thing.